Ask NMJC Help Desk

 Hours: Monday-Friday 8AM-5PM

-Welcome to Office of the Registrar and Student Records!
+Welcome to the Office of the Registrar and Student Records!

 - Process grade changes